videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 All Azure resources that support managed identities can obtain tokens to exchange data without having credentials in the code.
 The process consists of the following steps:

-Enable – Create the Managed Identity for the resource.
-Grant access – Allow access to resources with Azure Role-Based Access Control (RBAC).
-Access - Perform the allowed actions.
+Enable – Create the Managed Identity for the resource Grant access – Allow access to resources with Azure Role-Based Access Control (RBAC) Access - Perform the allowed actions
-Disable – Delete the Managed Identity.
+Disable – Delete the Managed Identity

 Managed identity types

-There are two types of managed identities: System-assigned and user-assigned managed identities
+There are two types of managed identities: System-assigned and user-assigned managed identities.

-For a collection of automations needing to share a managed identity, you can enable user-assigned managed identities.
+For a common collection of applications and automation tools that need to share a managed identity, you can enable user-assigned managed identities.

 For more information about user-assigned managed identities, see the article, [Create a user-assigned managed identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#create-a-user-assigned-managed-identity).